scottishgovernment/economicactionplan.mygov.scot/pages/investment/8-climate-neutral-economy.md

 Reducing emissions from the extraction of offshore oil and gas will make a significant contribution to tackling global climate change, particularly if technologies applied in the North Sea can be exported and deployed in other countries.

 To drive this change, we will support in principle the Oil and Gas Technology Centre’s plans to establish a new Net Zero Solution Centre.
 This will enable the North Sea to become the first net zero hydrocarbon basin in the world.
 This centre will support the development and deployment of carbon capture, utilisation and storage, hydrogen and renewables technologies that can be integrated with existing offshore oil and gas infrastructure.

+In all of our activities, we will ensure to make best use of the world-renowned expertise, skills and facilities available in Scotland’s universities, colleges, research institutes, Centres of Expertise, and innovation centres.

 ## Key resources: